Pesto Potatoes and Brussels Sprouts

 I recently shared my Pistachio Lemon Pesto and if you haven’t made it yet you really need to.
 It’s dairy free but holy moly you won’t be able to tell.
 Low on calories and very very big on taste!
 There are so many ways to enjoy it!
 On chicken, steak, or fish.
 Over noodles, zoodles, or spagetti squash.
 Today we’re talking about slathering it on roasted potatoes and brussels sprouts.
 Good grief, it’s good.

 I made these Pesto Potatoes & Brussels Sprouts a few weeks ago for myself because my kids were enjoying pesto on tortellini.
-I wanted my pesto fix but I’m not big on pasta.
+I wanted my pesto fix but wasn’t in the mood for pasta.
 This recipe did the trick beautifully.

-Once they come out of the oven toss those magnificent morsels in the homemade Pistachio Lemon Pesto.
+Once they come out of the oven toss those magnificent morsels in the homemade Pistachio Lemon Pesto or a store-bought pesto.
 That’s it!

 You’re going to love these Pesto Potatoes & Brussels Sprouts as a side dish or entree.
 (I enjoy a meatless entree several times a week and this is a fantastic option.)